Sweats/Damned/Damned PTB changelog.md

-☆ Hund Hills Community Center (HHCC) ☆
+:star: Hund Hills Community Center (HHCC) :star:

 - Covered staircase meshhole

-☆ BRIGHT HOTEL ☆
+:star: BRIGHT HOTEL :star:

 - Adjusted the position of tables and chairs on the X-axis in the diner so that they no longer fatshame players. (impede movement from being too close)